WOC nursing education programs (WOCNEP) accredited by the WOCN Society.

 6 Kacey Court, Suite 205

 Mechanicsburg, PA 17055

-Director of Education: Lucy J. Wicks, MSN, RN, CWOCN
+DIRECTOR OF EDUCATION: Lucy J. Wicks, MSN, RN, COCN

 Wound Care Specialty Program: